 - Many animals that live in the desert are nocturnal

-- The Sahara can get to are over 40 °C during the summer
+- The Sahara can get to over 40 °C during the summer

-- There are four significant types of deserts – hot and dry desert, semiarid desert, coastal desert, and cold desert.
+- There are four significant types of deserts – hot and dry deserts, semiarid deserts, coastal deserts, and cold deserts.

 - About 20 percent of Earth’s land surface is desert